ccj5351/mystudynotes/_posts/auto-encoding/2024-08-14-ELBO-evidence-lower-bound.md

 ---

-> - see the original article at https://yunfanj.com/blog/2021/01/11/ELBO.html, writen by Jan 11, 2021
+> - see the original [article](https://yunfanj.com/blog/2021/01/11/ELBO.html), writen by Yunfan.
-> - updated and noted by Changjiang Cai on June 4, 2024.
+> - added my study notes on June 4, 2024.

 LBO (evidence lower bound) is a key concept in  [Variational Bayesian Methods](https://en.wikipedia.org/wiki/Variational_Bayesian_methods).
-It transforms inference problems, which are always  _intractable_, into optimization problems that can be solved with, for example, gradient-based methods.
+It transforms inference problems, which are always  *intractable*, into optimization problems that can be solved with, for example, gradient-based methods.

 ## Introduction